EPCCed/archer2-intro-to-lammps/_episodes/02-lammps-on-archer2.md

   - `in.ethanol` is the LAMMPS input script that we will be using for this exercise.
     This script will run a small simulation of 125 ethanol molecules.
   - `data.ethanol` is a LAMMPS data file for a single ethanol molecule.
-    This single molecule will be copied by LAMMPS to generate our simulation box.
+    This single molecule will be replicated by LAMMPS to generate the system inside the simulation box.

 > ## Why ethanol?
 >